javalite/site-content/src/activejdbc/database_connection_management.md

 ACTIVEJDBC.DRIVER
 ```

-If you use JNDI connection, you can use 1 penvironment variable:
+If you use JNDI connection, you can use 1 environment variable:

 ```
 ACTIVEJDBC.JNDI